Violet McNaughton (activist): Activism

-The Western Producer
+Her journalism and The Western Producer

 Before starting her journalism career, Violet McNaughton was an active spokesperson and member of Saskatchewan Grain Growers Association.
 In 1923, dissatisfied with the official newspaper of the SGGA, McNaughton and colleagues Harris Turner and A.P.
 "Pat" Waldron established The Progressive, an alternative paper built on principles of co-operation and advocating for farmers in Saskatchewan.
 The Progressive was a response to the growing unrest of farmers post World War 1 and its resulting recession, tariffs and grain prices.
 This paper would soon become the official newspaper of the SGGA, changing its name to The Western Producer (informally, The Producer) in 1924, distinguishing themselves from the similarly named Progressive Party, a federal political party.
 McNaughton's main contribution to the paper is as women's editor and creator of the widely successful "Mainly for Women" and "Young Co-operators" pages, which sought to make the lives of farm women and families better.
 These pages would grow to include a garden column, pattern service and a dating column "Mary Maple".
 After her retirement in 1950, McNaughton would often write "Jottings" of her travels through Canada as well as internationally, often promoting activism, peace and the anti-nuclear movement.

 Mainly For Women

 The Mainly For Women pages of the Western Producer were created in 1925 in attempt to boost female readership.
-Given McNaughton's reputation through her activism work, she was recruited initially as part time endeavor which quickly became her full time occupation with its success by 1926.
-The pages would include discussions on education, citizenship and co-operative marketing along with current events and subjects on domestic life.
-The paper would be up to six pages long and include an introduction by McNaughton, articles, and popular advice column titled "Mail Bag" (also known as "Letter Box").
-The first page of each edition would contain a 300-500 word "Comment" by McNaughton which she used to draw attention to specific topics and would end her entry with a question to be answered by submission in the Mail Bag column.
-Topics of interest include: poetry, household advice, reports from farm women's organizations and a garden forum.
-Despite the content not directly classified as only for white women, Native and Métis voices prevalent to the region were rarely ever acknowledged.
-She retired from full time editorship in 1950, but would continue an occasional column until 1959.
+Given McNaughton's reputation through her activism work, she was recruited into this endeavor, which quickly became a success.
+Initially working part time, this quickly became her full time occupation by 1926.
+Its pages included discussions on education, citizenship and co-operative marketing, along with discussion of current events and domestic life.
+The paper had as many as six pages and included an introduction by McNaughton, articles, and a popular advice column titled "Mail Bag" (also known as "Letter Box").

+The first page of each edition contained a 300-500 word "Comment" by McNaughton.
+She used this to draw attention to specific topics and ended her entry with a question to be answered by submission in the Mail Bag column.
+Topics of interest included poetry, household advice, reports from farm women's organizations, and a garden forum.
+Despite the content not directly classified as only for white women, Native and Métis voices prevalent to the region were rarely acknowledged.

+She retired from full time editorship in 1950, but wrote an occasional column until 1959.